larryknaebelobsidian/kingdom/book/The Theocratic Kingdom Book/Title Page.md

+# Notes on "The Theocratic Kingdom"

+These are notes (mostly quotations) on George N. H. Peters great work "The Theocratic Kingdom".

-# The Theocratic Kingdom
+## The Theocratic Kingdom

 Peters, George N. H. 1952. _The Theocratic Kingdom_.
 Grand Rapids, MI: [Kregel](http://www.kregel.com) Publications.

 ISBN 0-8254-3540-4